MJKWoolnough/jsonrpc/README.md

 ```

 Server represents a RPC server connection that will handle responses from a
-single client
+single client.

 #### func  New

 ```go
 func New(conn io.ReadWriter, handler Handler) *Server
 ```
-New creates a new Server connection
+New creates a new Server connection.

 #### func (*Server) Handle